CroweCybersecurity/ad-ldap-enum/README.md

 5. Update the object's output section to include appending the new attribute header and value
 ### Planned Features
 We should plan to include the following features moving forward:
-- Kerberos authentication (preferably not using the Impacket suite so that the tool can be OS agnostic)
+- Kerberos authentication (preferably not using the Impacket suite so that the tool can be OS-agnostic)
 - LDAP signing
 - LDAP channel binding
 - ObjectSID retrieval